quantum-kite/kite/docs/installation.md

 !!! warning

-    KITE runs exclusively on UNIX-based systems, such as GNU/Linux and Mac OS X.
+    Currently, KITE has only be tested on UNIX-based systems, such as GNU/Linux and Mac OS X.
-    Currently, there is **no** Windows support.
+    There is **no** Windows support.

 KITE is written in C++ with code optimisation, including multithreading performance.
 The Python package [Pybinding][pybinding] is used during pre- and post-processing steps.